 - Forms are required for the lip of the gutter.
 Asphalt shall be removed for installation of the form.

 - For repaving the asphalt a conform is required, with a clean cut 2' from the lip of the gutter to ensure a quality patch.

-- Cuts into Moratorium streets require full width resurfacing.
+- Cuts into moratorium streets (PCI 70 or greater) require curb to curb full width resurfacing.
 Check out the Moratorium Street Map!